-Prior to cleaning a rug, read the care instructions on the rug’s label.
-Try to select a time to clean your rugs if there is going to be three or four glowing, hot days together.
-It may be easier to clean your rugs outdoors, and sunshine and warm atmosphere will help them dry faster and thoroughly.
-Additionally, the sun is a natural and effective deodorizer, which will keep the majority of the dust and dirt from the house.
-If an outdoor area is not accessible, use any floor area that moisture will not damage (like vinyl or concrete floor in the kitchen or kitchen.)
+Before cleaning a rug, read the care instructions on the rug’s label.
+Try to pick a time to clean your rugs if there is going to be three or four glowing, hot days together.
+It may be a lot easier to clean your rugs outdoors, and sunshine and warm atmosphere will help them dry more quickly and thoroughly.
+Plus, the sun is a natural and effective deodorizer, which will keep most of the dust and dirt out of the house.
+If an outside area is not available, use any floor area which moisture will not damage (like vinyl or concrete floor in the kitchen or kitchen.)

-Shake or conquer Require smaller rugs and darkened rugs outdoors and provide them a good shake to release loose dirt and dust.
-If the rug is large, request a partner for help to hang the rug above a porch rail or above a couple solid chairs.
-Use a broom or rug beater to reach the rug all over to loosen deeply embedded dirt.
-Don’t forget to shake the rug mat also.
+Shake or conquer Require smaller rugs and darkened rugs outside and provide them a fantastic shake to release loose dirt and dust.
+If the rug is large, request a spouse for help to hang the rug above a porch rail or above a couple solid chairs.
+Do not forget to shake out the rug mat also.

-Mix the cleaner: Make a cleaning solution as instructed by your chosen rug shampoo, or mix two to three teaspoons of mild dish soap into one of the 5-gallon buckets with warm water.
-Fill another bucket with clean water.
+Mix the cleaner: Make a cleaning solution as instructed by your preferred rug shampoo, or mix two to three teaspoons of mild dish soap to among those 5-gallon buckets with warm water.

-Test the rug for colorfastness: Before cleaning a rug with any kind of solution, it should be tested for colorfastness to avoid damage.
+Test the rug for colorfastness: Before cleaning a rug with any type of solution, it needs to be tested for colorfastness to prevent damage.
 Dab the cleaning solution on a small corner of the rug with a towel.
-Check to see if any color transfers to the towel.
-Let the test place dry thoroughly, then check again to make sure colours have not bled or faded.
+Let the test place dry thoroughly, then check again to make sure colors haven’t bled or faded.

-Dip the sponge/brush into the cleaning solution.
-Do not over-wet the fibers–only use as much as needed.
-Work in a 3- by 3-foot location.
-Rinse out the sponge/brush regularly so the dirt won’t be transferred.
+Dip the sponge/brush to the cleaning solution.
+Do not over-wet the fibers–only use as much as required.
+Work in a 3- by 3-foot area.
+Rinse the sponge/brush frequently so the dirt will not be transferred.

-Rinse the rug completely: It’s important not to leave any soap material on the rug.
+Rinse the rug completely: It’s important not to leave any soap substance on the rug.
 Soap will attract more dirt.
-Dip a clean sponge in the rinse water and remove any soap in the area just cleaned.
+Dip a clean sponge in the rinse water and remove any soap from the area just cleaned.

-Blot: Push out as much excess water as you can with a squeegee and moving from the direction of the rug nap.
-Scrub, rinse and blot an area before going to the next.
+Blot: Drive as much excess water as you can using a squeegee and moving in the direction of this rug nap.
+Utilize the towels to absorb any excess moisture.
+Scrub, rinse and blot a place before moving into the next.

-Dry: Hang up the rug to dry, or lay the rug level, face-up and prop the bottom with risers to allow for air flow.
-Allow the rug dry thoroughly prior to bringing it back indoors, rotating it occasionally to promote even drying.
-Once inside, turn on fans to encourage more air flow and assist the rug dry more completely.
+Dry: Hang up the rug to dry, or put the rug flat, face-up and prop the bottom with risers to permit for air circulation.
+Allow the rug dry thoroughly prior to bringing it back inside, rotating it periodically to promote even drying.
+Once inside, turn on fans to promote greater air circulation and help the rug dry more completely.

-Adjust rug fibers: Once the rug has dried completely, lightly go over the rug using a vacuum or a soft-bristle brush to Blend the fibers.
+Adjust rug fibers: When the rug has dried thoroughly, lightly go over the rug with a vacuum or a soft-bristle brush to Blend the fibers.

-Steam cleaners: If your rug is extremely soiled, it could be well worth it to rent a commercial steam cleaner.
-Vacuum the rug first, then follow the manufacturer’s directions on how best to run the machine.
+Steam cleaners: If your rug is extremely soiled, it could be worth it to let a commercial steam cleaner.
+Vacuum the rug first, then follow the company’s directions on how to operate the machine.